marcysko/WK06WeatherDashboard/README.md

 # Weather Dashboard

+## Purpose
+A dashboard website that retrieves weather data for multiple cities.
+Allows the user to search for a city and view the current date's weather details and a 5 day forecast for that city.

 [![Screen-Shot-2021-03-10-at-7-11-22-PM.png](https://i.postimg.cc/Hk23r4xs/Screen-Shot-2021-03-10-at-7-11-22-PM.png)](https://postimg.cc/Xrr9h5dT)

-## Purpose
-A website that offers fitness training services.

 ## Built With
 - HTML